trisulnsm/apps/analyzers/tls-print/README.md

 =======

 ````
+0.0.7   Jul 3  2018     Minor error when no extensions are present.
+We cant do FP for that.
 0.0.6   Jun 28 2018     Dont log all hashes, instead update_key info if user wants to see JA3 string
                         for a given JA3 hash
 0.0.5   Jun 23 2018     FFI tries 2 libcrypto versions to run on CentOS7/Ubuntu16